HBE18/airport-flight/README.md

   This API is being developped just for R&D purposes so there is no intent of direct use of it.

-  This being stated, API is designated to work on local computer and connected to a local database freshly created with given given creation scripts.
+  This being stated, API is designated to work on local computer and connected to a local database freshly created with given creation scripts.

 ## Used techs